overhide/overhide-ethereum/README.md

 * if running in VirtualBox (docker-machine) ensure to port forward port 8080 in the docker-machine VM ('default')
 * if using docker-machine, make sure to stop machine before running node.js outside of docker:  `docker-machine stop`

-Alternatively: `npm run compose` to ensure redis is running and to build and run this *oh-eth* container.
+Alternatively: `npm run compose-dev` to ensure redis is running and to build and run this *oh-eth* container.

 ### Logging from Docker Image